dillof/interpreter/README.md

     if small is equal to zero or small is equal to one then do return one
     done
-    set slightly bigger to value of factorial with small as subtract one from small return multiply slightly bigger by small done
+    set slightly bigger to value of factorial with small as small minus one return slightly bigger times small done

 set big to value of factorial with small as start